wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP2.md

 scores <- pca$x
 ```
 ![Question](round-help-button.png)
-What does the `scale=T` argument mean?
+What does the `scale=T` argument means?
 How much variance is explained by the first 2 principal components?
 The first 4 principal components?
-What are the `scores` and `loadings`?
+What the `scores` and `loadings`?

 Plot the samples projected onto the first two principal components.
 ```R